lucas-lourencoo/dashgo/README.md

 ![Printscreen](./public/screenshot.png)

 ## Technologies
-- NextJS
-- Redux
-- Styled-components
+- ReactJS
-- Redux-saga
+- Chakra UI

 ## Setup
 To run this project, install it locally using yarn: